HybridDevTools/d3nver-rbi-builder/README.md

 sudo ./build.sh -c ubuntu:bionic -s 32
 ```

-To push to the *BETA* channel, just accept the question at the end of the script or use :
+To push automatically to the *BETA* channel, just accept the question at the end of the script or use :

 ```bash
 # push to BETA